Nest Learning Thermostat Thermostat

 This is a Thermostat.
-It was overseen (as design director) by Matt Rogers.
+It was manufactured by Nest Labs, Inc. and the design director was Tony Fadell and Matt Rogers.
 It is dated 2012 and we acquired it in 2013.
 Its medium is forged stainless steel, glass, injection molded plastic, electronic components.
 It is a part of the Product Design and Decorative Arts department.

 The Nest Learning Thermostat has been called the “iPod of thermostats,” perhaps because its creators, alumni of Apple Inc., were leaders in creating the iPod and early iPhones.
 In 2012, a year after releasing the first version of the Nest Learning Thermostat, Nest introduced this 2.0 version in 2012 with a 20-percent slimmer design, redesigned interior, and greater flexibility for use in more homes.
 Aside from the trimmer profile, its exterior look and functionality remain essentially unchanged.